gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-18-per-game-skins-in-the-delta-classic-video-game-emulator-for-ios.md

 2. rotate each of the screens
 3. overlap the screens so that only the score from the secondary screen is visible
 4. rotate the d-pad direction controls
+5. made the touch/game screen a big button
-5. create a nice PDF to show the buttons visually
+6. create a nice PDF to show the buttons visually

 If you're interested in the JSON associated with this skin, [here it is on GitHub](https://gist.github.com/gingerbeardman/00a75a0675da8a98faa0812383eb822e).